Hashani-R/Challenge05/README.md

 ## Challenge05
 ### Salary calculation process using Threads in Java.

-This is a simple program that is done to explain and practice Threads in java.
+<p align="justify"> This is a simple program that is done to explain and practice Threads in java.
 Thread is a flow of execution.
 Multiple threads mean multiple flows of execution.
 Threads allow a program to operate more efficiently by doing multiple things at the same time.
 It can be used to perform complicated tasks in the background without interrupting the main program just like a virtual CPU that can execute code inside of the java application.
 When threads execute, the priority of each thread varies.
 Higher-priority threads are executed before lower-priority threads.
-There are few ways of creating threads:
+There are few ways of creating threads: </p>
   01. Extend the “Thread” class and overriding its run () method.
   02. Implement the runnable method.
   03. Using Manual thread object.